jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-actuator.md

 To receive temperature change events, we need a class to monitor changes.
-This capability is built on VMware GemFire's [Continuous Query (CQ)](https://geode.apache.org/docs/guide/1.15/developing/continuous_querying/chapter_overview.html) functionality.
+This capability is built on [vmware-gemfire-name]'s [Continuous Query (CQ)](https://geode.apache.org/docs/guide/1.15/developing/continuous_querying/chapter_overview.html) functionality.

-With VMware GemFire you can register an (OQL) Query with the servers in the cluster that runs continuously, sending notifications back to the client anytime data changes to match the predicate in our query, or queries.
+With [vmware-gemfire-name] you can register an (OQL) Query with the servers in the cluster that runs continuously, sending notifications back to the client anytime data changes to match the predicate in our query, or queries.